Recent Advances in Transfer Learning for Cross-Dataset Visual Recognition: A Problem-Oriented Perspective: Homogeneous Feature Spaces and Label Spaces

-The ensemble of classifiers learnt from multiple sources is also used for generalizing to unseen target domain~\cite{Xu2014,Niu2015a,Niu2015}. \citeN{Xu2014} propose to exploit the low-rank structure from multiple latent source domains.
-Then the domain shift is reduced in an exemplar-SVMs framework by regularizing the likelihoods of positive samples within the same latent domain from each exemplar classifier to be similar.
-Similarly, \citeN{Niu2015a} extend this idea to the source domain samples with multiple types of features (i.e., multi-view features). \citeN{Niu2015} explicitly discover the multiple hidden domains with different data distributions using previous methods~\cite{Gong2013a}.
-And then one classifier for each class and each latent domain is learnt to form an ensemble of classifiers.
+Ensembling classifiers learned from multiple sources is also used for generalizing to unseen target domain \cite{Xu2014,Niu2015a,Niu2015,Li2017e}.
+Xu et al.~\citeN{Xu2014} propose to reduce the domain shift in an exemplar-SVMs framework by regularizing positive samples from the same latent domain to have similar likelihoods from each exemplar classifier.
+Similarly, Niu et al.~\citeN{Niu2015a} extend this idea to the source domain samples with multi-view features.
+Niu et al.~\citeN{Niu2015} explicitly discover the multiple hidden domains \cite{Gong2013a}, and then an ensemble of classifiers is formed by learning a single classifier for each individual category in each discovered hidden domain.